Blog Image Good Posture (6)

 The Pros of Knee Braces

-3. Improved Functionality: For certain individuals, a knee brace may enhance mobility and function, allowing for more comfortable movement.
+For certain individuals, a brace may enhance mobility and make movement more comfortable.

 The Cons of Knee Braces